Data center cooling from the “Frozen Tundra”

 As soon as the temperature hits about 40 degrees you start to see a savings right away, he says.
 Youre not running anything but a pump and a fan.
 These savings will pay back the investment in about three years, Dietrich says.

-Glycol has two advantages, explains Geoff Overland, business development manager of IT and data centers at Focus on Energy, an agency that runs Wisconsins energy efficiency and renewable energy program.
+Glycol has two advantages, explains Geoff Overland, business development manager of IT and data centers at Focus on Energy, an agency that runs Wisconsins energy efficiency and renewable energy program to reduce emissions as well.
 Besides glycols ability to absorb the outdoor temperature to cool the data center, moving a liquid around is much more energy efficient than moving air, he says, which is what a compressor does.
 Focus on Energy has a $50 billion business program budget and since 2001 the agency has helped businesses save $172 million in annual energy costs.
 Besides Vermont and Oregon, Overland knows of no other similar state organizations.

 Associated Banks innovation is a cooling system that combines the glycol system which is not new technology with the more common mechanical chiller system.
 The latter is necessary in the warm months when the outside temperature cannot sufficiently cool the glycol.
 Convinced it should be easier, Associated Bank challenged the manufacturer, Liebert Corp., to create one unit with both technologies.